3mdeb/blog.3mdeb.com/source/_posts/2017-06-14-Ansible-via-python.markdown

     print json.dumps({host.name: result._result}, indent=4)
 ```

-We can override more method.
+We can override more methods.
 All specification can be found in
 [CallbackBase](https://github.com/ansible/ansible/blob/devel/lib/ansible/plugins/callback/__init__.py)

 - Next step is to initialize needed objects